longthb3112/AIChatApp/README.md

 * If you want to call OPENAPI directly => update API_KEY variable in App.jsx file.
 * npm start
 ```
+### Dataset
+* Current example is using data from restaurant.txt to generate dataset
+* Feel free to update indexes.js with files to generate new dataset and have more experiments.

 ## Built With

 * [Node](https://nodejs.org/en/download/package-manager) - Server framework